-Last month, from a conversation with Cody Hofhine, he taught us the process to make $250,000 profit in your first year wholesaling, with step two being to “Build a Big Buyer’s List.”
-Now, Cody is back to outline, step-by-step, a trick to easily add 25 or more names to your buyer’s list.
+Last month, from a conversation with Cody Hofhine, we learned his process to make $250,000 profit in your first year wholesaling, with step two being to “Build a Big Buyer’s List.”
+Now, Cody is back to outline, step-by-step, a trick to finding cash buyers for real estate.

 Step 1: Go to Craigslist

 “The fastest way to put 25 cash buyers [for real estate] on your list today [is to] get on Craigslist and go to the ‘rental’ section, look for the ‘real estate’ section, and then look at the ‘for rent’ section.”
 Once there, you’ll find two different types of listings: (1) it will be the actual homeowner (landlord) that’s renting the house or (2) it will be a property manager that is responsible for filling the vacancy.

 Step 2a: Approach for Property Manager Listings